 - Bond with other cats or their kittens

-In other words, cats self-groom for a number of reasons.
-You never want to discourage self-grooming because it is an important part of your cat’s well-being and socialization with other cats.
+In other words, cats self-groom for several reasons.
+You never want to discourage self-grooming because it is an integral part of your cat’s well-being and socialization with other cats.

 How Often Should Cats Groom Themselves?